 Patent lawyers do a lot more than you may think.
 These are just a few areas in which a good patent lawyer will provide help:

-- Patent search — This step involves seeing whether a similar invention has already been patented.
+- Perform a patent search.
+This step involves seeing whether a similar invention has already been patented.

-- Refining and resubmitting the application — Patent applications are often rejected by the Patent Office after the first submission.
+- Refine and resubmit the application.
+Patent applications are often rejected by the Patent Office after the first submission.
 When this happens, your lawyer will review the application and make any changes until you can try again.

 After doing a patent search, your attorney reviews the results and issues a patentability opinion either in writing or verbally.
 This opinion considers any existing prior art, as well as how much of this art was found during the search.
 Of course, patentability opinions are not free.
 The low range for this service is around $1,000.